syncfusion-content/blazor-docs/blazor/treegrid/state-management.md

 # State Management in Blazor TreeGrid Component

-State management allows users to save and load treegrid state.
-The treegrid will use user-provided state to render instead of its properties provided declaratively.
+State management allows users to save and load tree grid state.
+The tree grid will use user-provided state to render instead of its properties provided declaratively.

-Below properties can be saved and loaded into treegrid later.
+Below properties can be saved and loaded into tree grid later.

 Property|
 -----|